Meet Our Team

 Kirsty now studies with Veronica Veysey-Campbell (RCM) and Caitlin Hulcup (RAM).

-As a choral singer, Kirsty now sings as a regular dep with professional choirs in London including Royal Hospital Chelsea, the L'Inviti Singers, St Peter's Eton Square and at St Bartholemew the Great and recently performed and recorded with the Chamber Choir of London, Sansara, Kantos and other professional choirs around the country.
+As a choral singer, Kirsty now sings as a regular dep with professional choirs in London including Royal Hospital Chelsea, the L'Inviti Singers and at St Bartholemew the Great and recently performed and recorded with the Chamber Choir of London, Sansara, Kantos and other professional choirs around the country.

 Kirsty is an alumnus of the ‘Genesis Sixteen’ scheme and recently performed alongside the Sixteen in the premier of Macmillan's 5th Symphony in the Usher Hall.